 You can significantly lower your risk of heart disease with routine preventive health care that catches the early signs of a problem before you develop irreversible disease.
-Drs.
-Timothy Leigh Rodgers, Brittany Bryan, and Dennis H. Baker at Premium Care Internal Medicine specialize in personalized medicine, managing chronic health disease, and working with you on an individual level to develop a wellness plan that helps prevent cardiovascular disease.
+Dr. Brittany Bryanat Premium Care Internal Medicine specializes in personalized medicine, managing chronic health disease, and working with you on an individual level to develop a wellness plan that helps prevent cardiovascular disease.
 If you have any concerns about your heart health, call our office in Santa Barbara, California, or schedule an appointment online for a consultation.

 Heart disease, or cardiovascular disease, refers to diverse health problems that affect the structures and function of your heart.
 There are many different conditions — and multiple names for the same condition — so this list only includes examples of the most common types of heart disease: